kulics/koral/book-en/document.md

 ## Constants
 ### Definition
 Constants in this language refer to data that cannot be changed after initialization.
-We use `identifier type` to define constants.
+We use `identifier: type` to define constants.

 E.g:
 ```
-A int
+A: int
-B bool
+B: bool
 ```
 This creates an identifier for the name on the left and defines it as the type on the right, where the identifier is a null value.